Contact Felipe Sanchez, Director of Administrator | (310) 566-1502 |

 For a schedule of VIRTUS sessions and fingerprinting at St. Monica, please check latest announcements or the calendar.
 You can also call the Parish Office at (310) 566-1500 for dates as well.

-In honor of National Child Abuse Prevention Month, April 2022, the Archdiocese of Los Angeles invites you to join us in transforming awareness into action by participating in a special nine-day Novena for Protecting and Healing from Abuse, April 22-30.
+In honor of National Child Abuse Prevention Month, April 2024, the Archdiocese of Los Angeles invites you to join us in transforming awareness into action by participating in a special nine-day Novena for Protecting and Healing from Abuse.

 The Office of Safeguard the Children is dedicated to “protecting all of God’s children” by fully implementing Article 12 of the Charter for the Protection of Children and Young People adopted by the United States Conference of Catholic Bishops in 2002.
 The office provides ongoing support, education, training and resources to help prevent child sexual abuse and to address children’s safety in our parishes, schools, homes and communities.